hmrc/bootstrap-play/README.md

 Crypto has been updated to version 7.0.0.

-If clients have been using `json-encryption`, they should use `crypto-play-xx` instead for compatibility.
+If clients are using `json-encryption`, they should ensure they are using at least version `5.0.0`, or `crypto-play-xx` instead for compatibility.

 See [crypto](https://github.com/hmrc/crypto).

 Note, `commons-codec` is no longer provided as a transitive dependency, and will need adding explicitly if clients require it.

+#### form bindings

+`WithDefaultFormBinding` has been removed. `WithUnsafeDefaultFormBinding` should be used instead.

 ### Version 6.0.0